+If you are absent due to illness or injury you must not end your employment prior to acceptance of your claim by the insurer.
 If you leave the service of your employer after your claim has been accepted by the insurer, payments may continue direct from the insurer to you.
 However, these may be subject to you continuing to satisfy a stricter definition of incapacity.

-Provided that you continue to receive payments the insurer will normally also continue payments in respect of your and the employer's ongoing pension contributions to the DC Plan so that you can remain an active member.
+Provided that you continue to receive payments, the insurer will normally also continue payments in respect of your and the employer's ongoing pension contributions to the DC Plan so that you can remain an active member.